NStanley0524/Breast_Cancer_Power_BI/README.md

 This project will look into the leading cause of death from breast cancer.
 It will look into how various variables in this dataset contribute to the health status of patients, whether dead or alive.

+### Aims and Objectices
+The following are aims and objectives of this project:

+- To identify significant patterns, trends and factors contributing to mortality rates
+- To analyze the leading causes of breast cancer deaths from 2017 to 2019
+- To provide actionable insights for healthcare professionals, policy makers, researchers to enhance prevention strategies, improve patient outcomes and ultimately reduce breats cancer mortality

 ### Data Sources
 This data is gotten from KAGGLE and the file could be found in the "Breast cancer Clean" file